 What is GetaKit by ACO?

 GetaKit by ACO launched in Ottawa July 20, 2020.
 This project is a pilot study to determine the feasibility and acceptability of a mail-out HIV self-testing program.
-It is run through the University of Ottawa, led by Patrick O’Byrne (RN-EC PhD) and the Ontario HIV Treatment Network (OHTN), in partnership with Ottawa Public Health, the AIDS Committee of Ottawa, and MAX Ottawa.
+It is run through the University of Ottawa, led by Patrick O’Byrne (RN-EC PhD) in partnership with Ottawa Public Health, the AIDS Committee of Ottawa, and MAX Ottawa.
 The OHTN funds this project.

 Why are we studying at-home HIV self-testing?